Its-All-About-the-Journey/AWS-Advanced-Networking/Lab 6b/README.md

 # END TO END ENCRYPTION USING AWS NLB running TCP LISTNERS

 This repository contains a Terraform project that sets up a network architecture with load balancing and deploys instances in two Availability Zones (AZs) in the AWS US West 2 region.
+It encrypts traffic end to end.
+One at the NLB Listening for HTTPS and running TCP, and another on the server which generates a self-signed SSL certificate.

 ## Terraform Files
 The project consists of the following Terraform files: